virtuousfinancier/amplify-vite-react-template/README.md

-# Virtuous Finance - Options Volatility Surface Analyzer
+# Virtuous Finance OPTIX [Options Matrix Analytics]

 ## What This Software Does